raspberrypilearning/flappy-parrot/en/step_8.md

 --- task ---

-Test your code and make sure you score a point every time Flappy gets past an obstacle.
-Make sure the score goes back to `0` when you start a new game.
+Test your code and make sure you score a point every time Flappy gets through a gap between pipes.
+Check whether the `score`{:class="blockdata"} is set to `0` when you start a new game.

 --- /task ---